Assault With Intent to Murder or Kill

 All of the Common Defenses and Defense Strategies for simple assault are available in assault with intent to murder or kill cases.
 Assault cases can be defended in a variety of ways.

 - Accident - The Commonwealth must prove beyond a reasonable doubt that the defendant intended to commit an assault.
-If the defendant accidentally placed somebody in fear of being the victim of an assault and battery, he or she is not guilty of assault.
+If a defendant unintentionally causes a person to believe he is about to be the victim of an assault and battery, then the defendant is not guilty of assault.
 An “accident” is defined as an unexpected happening that occurs without intention or design on the defendant’s part.
 It is a sudden, unexpected event that takes place without the defendant’s intending it.

 - Self-Defense - A defendant is permitted to use reasonable force to defend himself or herself.
 If the defendant (1) reasonably believed he or she was being attacked or was about to be attacked and his or her personal safety was in immediate danger; (2) made every reasonable effort to avoid physical combat before resorting to force; and (3) used no more force than was reasonably necessary in the circumstances, then the defendant must be found not guilty of assault.
 There is a very similar defense of another person privilege.